kbase/probabilistic_annotation/README.md

 * **pa-savedata**: Stores final files in Shock.
 * **pa-loaddata**: Retrieves final files from Shock.

+Build the static database files by following these steps:

+1. Run the pa-gendata-cdm command to generate KBase Central Data Model intermediate files.
+2. Optionally, run the pa-gendata-kegg command to generate KEGG intermediate files (requires local copies of KEGG reaction, enzyme, and organism databases).
+3. Run the pa-gendata command to generate final files and search database.

 Loading the Static Database Files
 ---------------------------------

 The static database files can be loaded for the server in these ways:

 1. Automatically from Shock.
-When the load\_data_option configuration variable is set to "shock", the server checks the
+When the load\_data_option configuration variable is set to "shock", the server checks Shock to see if a new version of each file is available and downloads any new or missing files.
-2. When the load\_data_option configuration variable is set to "preload", use the files already loaded in the data\_folder_path.
+2. When the load\_data_option configuration variable is set to "preload", use the files already loaded in the data folder.